-Well-designed, equitable efficiencyoriented rate structures guarantee access to safe, reliable, and affordable water for all, with those who use more paying more.
-Healthy water providers will be able to maintain their systems without tying up capital in unneeded infrastructure or abandoned assets, and ratepayers will get a fair shake by paying no more than necessary for our most important resource.
+Well-designed, equitable efficiencyoriented rate structures can play a

+key role in maintaining access to safe,

+reliable, and affordable water for

+all, with those who use more paying

+more.
+Fiscally sound water providers

+will be able to maintain their systems

+without tying up capital in unneeded

+infrastructure or abandoned assets, and

+ratepayers will get a fair shake by paying

+no more than necessary for our most

+important resource.